dipakwanere/fake-news-detection/how_to_readme.md

 This guide provides comprehensive instructions for setting up, running, and deploying the Fake News Detection system - a full stack end-to-end NLP-based ML project with Docker and CI/CD pipeline.

+> **📝 Note about Mermaid Diagrams:** To view the Mermaid diagrams in this document properly, you may need to:
+> - Install the "Markdown Preview Mermaid Support" extension in VS Code
+> - Or view this file on GitHub/GitLab which natively supports Mermaid
+> - Or use an online Mermaid viewer like [mermaid.live](https://mermaid.live/)

 ---

 ## 📋 Table of Contents